Proto-Indo-European nominals: Accent/ablaut alternations

 Thematic nominals could also be derived by accent or ablaut changes.
-Leftward shift of the accent could turn an agentive word into a resultative one, e.g. 'sharp', but 'a slice' (from 'to cut'); 'carrier', but 'burden' (from 'carry').
+Leftward shift of the accent could turn an agentive word into a resultative one, for example tomós 'sharp', but tómos 'a slice' (from tem- 'to cut'); bʰorós 'carrier', but bʰóros 'burden' (from bʰer- 'carry'.
 A special type of ablaut alternation was vṛddhi derivation, which typically lengthened a vowel, signifying "of, belonging to, descended from".